 The report also found that every buyer in the study wanted to evaluate its POS applications.
 Second in on the list is inventory management, as 93 percent of buyers said they would be interested in improving that system.
 Other specific applications include customer relationship management (36 percent), e-commerce (10 percent) and accounting (5 percent).

 The results of the study show that more businesses are starting to get on board when it comes to upgrading point of sale computer systems.
-With the help of an experience retail solution provider, any business can enter this realm with confidence.
+With the help of an experience retail solution provider, such as Visual Retail Plus, any business can enter this realm with confidence.
+Please contact us for more information about our exclusive demo and pricing.